atomic radii

 Trends in the radius of atoms across a period

-To solve this problem we assume that the atomic radius is half the distance between two atoms which are bonded to each other, it is often called the covalent radius of an atom e.g. In the diagram below there are two atoms, labelled A. The atomic radius of atom A woul be half the distance between the nuclei, so in this case the atomic radius of atom A would be 50pm (50 x 10-12m).
+To solve this problem we assume that the atomic radius is half the distance between two atoms which are bonded to each other, this distance is often called the covalent radius of an atom e.g. In the diagram below there are two atoms labelled A. The atomic radius of atom A woul be half the distance between the nuclei, so in this case the atomic radius of atom A would be 50pm (50 x 10-12m).

 how to calculate atomic radius

-What trends might you expect for atomic radii if you go down a group in the periodic table?
+What trends might you expect to find in the atomic radius of atoms if you were to go down a group in the periodic table?
 Or what about as we cross a period in the periodic table?

-Take the alkali metals in group I (Li, Na, K, Rb, Cs) as an example.
-As we go down the group an extra electron shell or principal energy level is added for each element.
-Li in period 2 has an electronic configuration of 1s22s, Na in period 3 has an electronic configuration of 1s22s22p631, adding the extra shell increases the atomic radii.
-The next element down in period 4 is potassium.
-Its outer shell valence electron is in a 4s sub-shell, so it will be even larger than sodium.
-The table below gives the covalent radii of the alkali metals.
+Well take the alkali metals (Li, Na, K, Rb, Cs) in group I of the periodic table as an example, as we descend group I an extra electron shell or principal energy level is added for each element.
+Li in period 2 has an electronic configuration of 1s22s1, Na in period 3, has an electronic configuration of 1s22s22p63s1, now adding the extra electron shell as we move down group 1 in the periodic table will increase the atomic radius.
+The next element down in period 4 after sodium is potassium; now potassium will have an electron configuration of 1s22s22p63s23p64s1, its outer shell valence electron is in a 4s sub-shell, so it will be even larger than sodium.
+The table below lists the atomic radius for each of the alkali metals up to rubidium and the trend in the atomic radius is as mentioned above; as you descend a group in the periodic table the atoms get larger.

 element Li Na K Rb